-There are countless distractions that get in the way of a restful night of sleep such as your cell phone, daunting work priorities, or even a faulty mattress.
+Countless distractions get in the way of a restful night of sleep such as your cell phone, daunting work priorities, or even a faulty mattress.
 Implementing a regular nighttime routine will help eliminate those distractions, and get you on your way to a higher-quality rest.

-According to the experts, an adult should get an average of 7-9 hours of sleep every night in order to function efficiently, and accurately.
+According to the experts, an adult should get an average of 7-9 hours of sleep every night to function efficiently, and accurately.

 Have you ever shown up to work after getting a measly four or five hours of sleep the night before?
 Most people have, and by default, have unknowingly contributed to the $411 billion of economic losses the United States sustains every year from lost productivity due to a lack of sleep.

 Sleep deprivation can lead to sluggishness, poor memory retention, and slower response time.
 Believe it or not, those who are under the influence of alcohol have a 50% higher response time and complete tasks more efficiently than somebody trying to function on little sleep.

 Additionally, people who get 7-8 hours of sleep per night are 20% more productive than those who only get 5-6.

 Naturally, in the business world, higher productivity usually results in higher pay.
 A study done by Matthew Gibson & Jeffrey Shrader from the Department of Economics at Williams College showed an increase in short term pay by 1.5% and a 4.9% increase in the long term for individuals who slept an hour longer at night.